Young Investigator Award in Basic and Clinical Science

 - Nominee’s curriculum vitae.

-The nomination letter should address:
+The nomination letter should:

-- A brief summary of the nominee’s training and background.
+- Summarize the nominee’s training and background.

 |2020||Jennifer Lai, MD, MBA; Nobuhiko Kamada, PhD|